loighic/FOL/CR_FOL_02--at-home.md

 17.1 N <-> Q, ~Q :|-: ~N
 ~~~

-Notice that the main logical operator in &not;(P &rarr; Q) is the &not; (not the &rarr;).
+Notice that the main logical operator in &not;(P &rarr; Q) is the &not;.
 Hence, you can't use the conditional introduction rule to get the conclusion.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="20" late-credit="17"}
 17.2 P & ~Q :|-: ~(P -> Q)